bioinformaticsdotca/BiCG_2019/Review/R_and_unix_review.md

 To run code chunks, place your cursor within the code chunk and press *Cmd+Shift+Enter* on Mac or *Crtl+Shift+Enter* on Windows or Linux, or click the green triangle run button at the top right of the grey code chunk.
 The output of the chunk appears below the code chunk.

-To start a new notebook, `File -> New File -> R Notebook`.
+To start a new notebook, "File" > "New File" > "R Notebook".
+It will be populated with some information about notebooks--you can delete this info if you want.

-Copy the code [here](https://raw.githubusercontent.com/bioinformaticsdotca/BiCG_2019/master/Review/R_review_notebook.Rmd) into the notebook you have created, or copy and paste the code chunks below.
+Copy the code [here](https://raw.githubusercontent.com/bioinformaticsdotca/BiCG_2019/master/Review/R_review_notebook.Rmd) into the notebook you have created.

+The code below is the same as the link above.
+If you'd prefer to work in an R script instead of an RStudio notebook, you can copy/paste what's in the code boxes.
+Note that if you don't want text notes to be interpreted as code, they have to start with `#`

 ### Getting Around